American, born 1960 in Cologne, Germany

 Sabine Carlson has given numerous public lectures on her work and has taught painting in the Washington, DC metro area, in California and in Utah.
 Her work has been featured in New American Paintings, Vol 33, in Westbranch, Vol 50, (cover), in Gallery&Studio, (vol.7no.5, Ed McCormack: Sabine Carlson and the Enigma of Ordinary Things), in American Art Collector, 2009, 2010,2011; in Studio Visit, Vol 14 (Spring 2011) and in SELECT: WPA 2012 Art Auction and Gala, (p28, artists selected by Sarah Newman, PhD, Curator for Contemporary Art at the Corcoran Gallery of Art, Washington, DC.)

-Sabine Carlson has upcoming 2015 exhibitions in the Washinton, DC metro area:
+2015 exhibitions in the Washington, DC metro area:

-In May 2015 her work will be included in 'Precarious Balance: Sabine Carlson, Nancy Frankel, and Bobbi Shulman' at BlackRock Center for the Arts, Kay Gallery.
-In September 2015, Sabine Carlson's solo exhibition 'Back Story' will be at The Delaplaine Visual Arts Education Center.
+In May 2015 her work can be seen in 'Precarious Balance: Sabine Carlson, Nancy Frankel, and Bobbi Shulman' at BlackRock Center for the Arts, Kay Gallery.
+In September 2015, Sabine Carlson's solo exhibition 'Back Story' is at The Delaplaine Visual Arts Education Center.